diegoandgonzalez/finde-largo/README.md

 - Tailwind CSS

 ## Features
-- Check amount of days until the next long weekend (with a different message if you're on it now)
+- Check amount of days until the next long weekend (with a different message if the long weekend has already started)
 - Check every upcoming long weekend for the rest of the year
 - Check every holiday related to each long weekend